Obsidian8/Obsidian/README.md

 ## About Me
-* Senior Cloud SOC Analyst with experience building and maturing detection and response capabilities in Fortune 500 companies.
+* Senior Cloud SOC Analyst with experience building and maturing detection and response capabilities in Fortune 500 companies
 * GIAC Advisory Board Member
 * Cloud Security Alliance Los Angeles Member
-* When I am not working, I enjoy cooking and traveling.
+* When I am not working, I enjoy cooking and traveling